Education Law Association

 The Education Law Association (ELA) is a professional association founded in 1954.
-It offers neutral information regarding the present legal problems which could have impact on education and the people related to the education in public and private K-12 schools, universities, and colleges to its professional members.
-Its members comprise scholars and practitioners, including attorneys, professors, administrators, students, public officials, advocates, education writers, from plaintiff- as well as defense-side and labor as well as management.
+It offers neutral information regarding the present legal problems which could have an impact on education and the people related to education in public and private K-12 schools, universities, and colleges to its professional members.

+ELA's members comprise scholars and practitioners, including attorneys, professors, administrators, students, public officials, advocates, and education writers, from plaintiff- as well as defense-side and labor as well as management.
 ELA is the publisher of books about education law that are used as resources in the field and as textbooks in university courses.